 Fan Zhendong started the match as usual: trying to take the point initiative using his backhand flick and using powerful attacks right after that.
-Five and four mistakes by Ma Long, with forehand and backhand respectively, made him lose the first set.
+Five forehand and four backhand mistakes caused Ma Long to lose the first set.

 In the second set, Ma Long clearly let Fan Zhendong attack, controlling the short game with well placed pushes.
-Fan’s backhand flicks did not stop happening, but this time much less harmful than in the previous set, which allowed Ma Long to counterattack.
-With 8-6 on the scoreboard, Ma Long took advantage of this to connect two unstoppable forehand topspins that sentenced the set.
-A final 11-6 that set 1-1 in the match score.
+Fan’s backhand flicks did not stop happening, but this time they were less harmful than in the previous set, which allowed Ma Long to counterattack.
+With 8-6 on the scoreboard, Ma Long took advantage to connect two unstoppable forehand topspins which decided the set.
+A final 11-6 brought it to 1-1 in the match score.

-Fan Zhendong anticipated difficult times to come if he kept playing that way, so he tried to change several things in the third set.
-First, he switched from inversed pendulum to a simple pendulum serve.
+Fan Zhendong had difficult times ahead if he kept playing that way, so he tried to change several things in the third set.
+First, he switched from inverted pendulum to a simple pendulum serve.
 Then, he used more forehand pushes close to the net in order to wait for better attacking opportunities, instead of always flicking the first ball.
-Apart from that, he seeked for Ma Long’s forehand.
-None of his new tactics seemed to work, as Ma Long counteracted them with many rythm changes and three forehand topspin winners that made an easy set for him: 11-3.
+Apart from that, he sought Ma Long’s forehand.
+None of these new tactics seemed to work, as Ma Long counteracted them with many rhythm changes and three forehand topspin winners making it an easy set for him: 11-3.

-The fourth set of the match was the third in a row for Ma Long, as we got an 11-8 result to reach 3-1 in the scoreboard.
-A masterclass of tactics, as he used several weapons that put Fan Zhendong in trouble.
+The fourth set of the match was the third in a row for Ma Long, as we got an 11-8 result to reach 3-1 on the scoreboard.
+A masterclass of tactics, as he used several weapons that left Fan Zhendong in trouble.
 An example of this happened with 4-2: first a backhand chop-block and then a slow forehand topspin that would mean a 6-2.
 However, Fan Zhendong kept trusting his style, flicking and looking for backhand to backhand exchanges, which he usually controls.
-When 6-4 for Ma Long, he used his timeout to find some rest and change something to prevent the comeback.
-So he did, pivoting three times, attacking with his forehand and stopping Fan’s domination.
+When it was 6-4 for Ma Long, he used his timeout to have a rest and adapt his strategy to prevent the comeback.
+This he did by pivoting three times, attacking with his forehand and stopping Fan’s domination.

-The sixth set continued in the same fashion, but Ma Long tried some changes: the first time in the match he flicked with his backhand to take the initiative.
-Nonetheless, Fan Zhendong smashed him with parallel backhand shots, like the one he used to finish the set 7-11 and reach the seventh and last.
+The sixth set continued in the same fashion, but Ma Long tried some changes.
+For the first time in the match he flicked with his backhand to take the initiative.
+Nonetheless, Fan Zhendong smashed him with parallel backhand shots, like the one he used to finish the set 7-11 to reach the seventh and last.

-Fan Zhendong’s beginning of the seventh set, 2-0 with two parallel and pivoted forehand topspins did not scare Ma Long.
-He made some spin variations when pushing, that forced unusual mistakes in Fan when flicking with his backhand.
+Fan Zhendong’s start in the seventh set, 2-0 with two parallel and pivoted forehand topspins, did not scare Ma Long.
+He made some spin variations when pushing that forced unusual mistakes from Fan when flicking with his backhand.
 Nevertheless, he kept getting points at the forehand side of Ma Long with strong attacks that he could not stop.
-With 7-7, two similar spinny backhand flicks by Fan Zhendong were not blocked properly by Ma Long, and a 7-9 was set.
+With 7-7, two similar spinny backhand flicks from Fan Zhendong were not blocked properly by Ma Long, and a 7-9 was set.
 In that crucial situation, Ma Long trusted his forehand topspin to attack in the first point and then forced a mistake on Fan Zhendong with a strong push in the second one.
 After a backhand-to-backhand exchange, the first match ball was reached with 10-9 for Ma Long.

 The latter made a long serve and pivoted to attack with his forehand.
-It did not work though, as Fan counteracted it with a troublemaker parallel block and 10-10 was reached to delight the 8000 spectators in Düsseldorf.
-The following point was one more unusual backhand flick mistake by Fan Zhendong, and one more match and championship ball for Ma Long.
+It did not work though, as Fan counteracted it with a troublemaking parallel block and 10-10 was reached to the delight the 8000 spectators in Düsseldorf.
+The following point was a more unusual backhand flick mistake by Fan Zhendong, and one more match and championship ball for Ma Long.
 Once again in this situation, he served long and pivoted to attack with his forehand.
-However, the result was different this time, as Fan could not reach the ball and a final 12-10 demolished his wishes of becoming the 2017 World Champion.
+However, the result was different this time, as Fan could not reach the ball and a final 12-10 ended his dream of becoming the 2017 World Champion.

 The match highlights video from the official ITTF channel follows: